emmajanedrews/base-template/_posts/2018-03-22-the-benefits-of-choosing-a-team-to-sell-your-home.md

 When I sell houses, as an expert negotiator with an MBA in marketing, I come out every day fighting the home selling sharks.
 Traditional companies, on the other hand, try to get as many people working at their companies as possible so they can pay them their good commissions and make money off the other side.&nbsp;

-So, would you rather work with a Realtor who has a lot of signs in the lawn or one who actually does something to earn their fee?&nbsp;
+So, would you rather work with a Realtor who has a lot of signs on the lawn or one who actually does something to earn their fee?&nbsp;

 Buyers aren’t calling on signs anymore.
 They see properties on the internet and then email or text.
 Signs don’t bring buyers.
 As I discussed in a previous video, there are three majors mistakes people make when hiring a Realtor: they hire them because they have lots of signs in the lawn, they hire them because they’re local, or they hire them because they’re someone they know.